MicrosoftDocs/biztalk-docs/biztalk/technical-guides/best-practices-for-deploying-an-application.md

 ## Importing a BizTalk Application
  **Script the importing of .msi files**

 -   BtsTask.exe can be used to script the importing of existing BizTalk .msi files.
-For more information about scripting .msi file importing, see [Deploying and Managing BizTalk Applications](http://go.microsoft.com/fwlink/?LinkID=154210) (http://go.microsoft.com/fwlink/?LinkID=154210) and the [BizTalk Server 2006: Understanding BizTalk Server Application Deployment](http://go.microsoft.com/fwlink/?LinkID=101599) (http://go.microsoft.com/fwlink/?LinkID=101599) white paper.
+For more information about scripting .msi file importing, see [Deploying and Managing BizTalk Applications](../core/deploying-and-managing-biztalk-applications.md).

     > [!NOTE]
-    >  The white paper also applies to [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)].
+    >  The white paper also applies to BizTalk Server.

 -   You can add scripts to run as pre-processing or post-processing scripts.
 However, you will have to include logic in your scripts to check environment variables to determine which context the script is executing in (an import, installation, or uninstallation) and process accordingly.
-For more information about using pre- and post-processing scripts, see [Using Pre- and Post-processing Scripts to Customize Application Deployment](http://go.microsoft.com/fwlink/?LinkId=154995) (http://go.microsoft.com/fwlink/?LinkId=154995).
+For more information about using pre- and post-processing scripts, see [Using Pre- and Post-processing Scripts to Customize Application Deployment](../core/using-pre-and-post-processing-scripts-to-customize-application-deployment.md).

  **Verify the existence of referenced artifacts**